Move Bitlocker Management to Microsoft EndPoint Manager Part 3

-In part two we deployed a device encryption policy to make our Windows 10-devices encrypt the OS-drive with Bitlocker and upload the Bitlocker info to Azure AD.
+In part two we deployed a device encryption policy to make our Windows 10-devices encrypt the OS-drive with Bitlocker and upload the Bitlocker info to Entra ID.
 In the last part of this blog series we will look at the admin and end-user experience when you are in need of the Bitlocker recovery password.

 We will start off by having a look at the admin experience.
-I have identified below Azure AD-roles to allow access to Bitlocker recovery passwords in Azure AD.
+I have identified below Entra ID-roles to allow access to Bitlocker recovery passwords in Entra ID.

 • Global Administrator